jokieleung/Maria/detector_model/README.md

 # Bottom-up Attention Detector

-The code for retrieval model is implemented as a fork of "[py-bottom-up-attention](https://github.com/airsplay/py-bottom-up-attention)".
 The object detector is pre-trained on Visual Genome and can extract fine-grained visual (bbox) features and correlated object tags.

 ## Installation